BlueStamp-Engineering-2022/Shaunabh_BSE_Project/index.md

 # Second Milestone
 My second milestone was to build my pcb and build the actual robot so that I can see if it works normally.
-To build the PCB I just had to put the same connections from my breadboard to a perfboard, which is a copper board with pre-drilled holes on a grid to help make a prototype circuit board.
+To build the PCB I just had to put the same connections using soldering from my breadboard to a perfboard, which is a copper board with pre-drilled holes on a grid to help make a prototype circuit board.
 My first prototype PCB did not work since I had multiple shorts so I had to make another prototype which worked later.
 I used [online instructions](https://www.instructables.com/Tiny-Wanderer-A-Table-Top-Robot/) to make the structure of the robot.
 Something I enjoyed about reaching this milestone was to create my first successful Circuit board and making the structure of the robot.
 Something I stuggled with was the dimensions since they were smaller than the appropriate size so I had to sand some parts to make my screws fit.